blomma/client.literaturetime/README.md

 Clock using time quotes from gutenberg project

-This is the frontend for [literature.artsoftheinsane.com](https://literature.artsoftheinsane.com) being feed by a backend api [api.literaturetime](https://github.com/blomma/api.literaturetime)
+This is the frontend for [literature.artsoftheinsane.com](https://literature.artsoftheinsane.com)

 The kubernetes definition files can be found in the repo [kubernetes.literaturetime](https://github.com/blomma/kubernetes.literaturetime)